mjabali/Authy-API-Samples/README.md

 ### Run the sample scripts

+Before you run any of the following scripts, make sure you have execution permissions based on your operating system.

 1. User Registration - userRegistration.sh

 1. Send SMS & Force Send SMS - sendSMS_Ignored.sh / sendSMS.sh